javaee/mojarra/README.md

 </servlet-mapping>
 ```

 Noted should be that JSF 2.2+ is already "implicitly" registered and mapped on `*.jsf`, `*.faces` and `/faces/*` when running on a Servlet 3.0+ container.
 This will be overridden altogether when explicitly registering as above.
 [The `*.xhtml` URL pattern is preferred over above for security and clarity reasons][16].
-JSF 2.3+ adds `*.xhtml` to set of default patterns.
+JSF 2.3+ adds `*.xhtml` to set of default patterns, hence the `FacesServlet` registration being optional.
+But when you don't explicitly map it on `*.xhtml`, then people can still access JSF pages using `*.jsf`, `*.faces` or `/faces/*` URL patterns.
+This is not nice for SEO as JSF by design doesn't 301-redirect them to a single mapping.

 ### Model